CopernicaMarketingSoftware/Documentation/Yothalot/php-job.md

 ## Adding input data

 The `add()` method is used to add input data to the job.
+You must add the input data before you start the job.
+All the data that you add to the job will be passed to the `map()` method in your own mapreduce object.

-There is a very direct one-to-one relation between the number of times that you call this `add()` method and the number of mapper processes that are started on the cluster: every call to the `add()` method automatically results in a mapper process that is started, and the variable that you pass to this add() function is used as the input data for the `map()` function of this mapper process.
+There is a one-to-one relation between the number of times that you call the `add()` method and the number of mapper processes that are started on the cluster: every call to the `add()` method automatically results in a mapper process that is started, and the value that you pass to this add() function is used as the input data for the `map()` method of this mapper process.

-Because this direct relation, it is best to only add things like file names to your job, so that the mapper process will have plenty of stuff to process, and that no trivial mapper processes are started.
+Because this direct relation, it is best to only add things like file names to your job, so that the mapper processes will have plenty of stuff to process, and that no trivial mapper processes are started.

-If you do add a file name to the job, you must of course make sure that this file is available on every node in the cluster, because you can not know in advance on which server the job is going to run.
+If you do add a file name to the job, you must of course make sure that this file is available on every node in the cluster, because you can not know in advance on which server a job is going to run.

 ## Controlling the server